yongying37/expenses-tracker/README.md

-#What the project is about
+What the project is about:
 This is a personal expense tracker created using React + Vite and Tailwind CSS.

-#Features of the tracker
+Features of the tracker
-Features:

 - Enables user to input expense description and amount
 - Shows the balance (to be updated)